London | Alexandra Palace regeneration by FCB

 From top to bottom: the Victorian Theater today; proposed theater: new foyer; traditional proscenium stage and traverse stage layouts, courtesy of FCB Studios

-The BBC studios will become a museum, focusing on both history and future of television.
+The BBC studios will become a museum, focusing on both the history and future of television.

-By presenting original equipment, audiovisuals, photographs and historical documents, the permanent exhibition in the renovated studios will depict the technical and creative process of making TV, and will explore the role of television as a means of communication, an entertainment and information media, and a an archive of collective memory.
+By presenting original equipment, audiovisuals, photographs and historical documents, the permanent exhibition in the renovated studios will depict the technical and creative process of making TV and will explore the role of television as a means of communication, entertainment and information media, and archive of collective memory.
 The visitors will reach the BBC studio rooms, located at the first level of the east-southern part of the building, by a large “red-carpeted” stairway that periodically doubles as a small auditorium.

 From top to bottom: the BBC Studios entrance (cutaway and rendered image) and an installation view of the permanent exhibition; courtesy of FCB Studios

 The East Court will be transformed into a fascinating entrance and orientation space interconnecting the theater, the BBC studios gallery, and the ice rink; furthermore, it will be used as a multifunctional space for special events, exhibitions and to accommodate a themed cafe and restaurant.